What is a VLAN?

-VLANs(Virtual Local Area Networks) are the virtual networks that you can seperate big networks into smaller networks.
+If we do a simple VLAN definition, VLANs(Virtual Local Area Networks) are the Logical Virtual Networks that you can seperate big networks into smaller networks.
 This can be done for reducing broadcast traffic, network performance improvement, security purpose or to seperate different departments each other and for network flexibility.

 Collision domain : A single physical line that a colision can occur.
 Example: Hubs have one collision domain and only one connected node can make a transfer at any time.
 Switches collision domain number is like their port number by default.

 Broadcast domain : A logical division of networks that all nodes can reach eachother at data link layer(layer 2).
 Example: Switches are one broadcast domain.
 Because without any restriction, if one node sends something from one port, all other ports receive it.
 Routers’ each port is one broadcast domain.